eli8527/incognito-mode/python/readme.md

 mongod --dbpath db
 ```

 Python side requires `flask`, `flask_pymongo`, `flask_cors`, and `pymongo`.
-Once these packages are installed, fill the db with some fake data using:
+Once these packages are installed, fill or reset the db with questions using:

 ```
-python python/filldb.py
+python python/fillQuestions.py
 ```

 Then, start the server using: